 - Continuing Education is where you can expand your knowledge via an IRS accredited program with over 30 hours of material (and more on the way!)

 Looking for a comprehensive view of the course content?
 You can get a more in-depth look by scrolling down to the Curriculum section.

 As a TaxBiz student, you will gain detailed instruction in how to start your own tax preparation business.
 There are plenty of opportunities to practice new skills as you move through this business tax preparation course.
 You get access to walkthroughs to assure you are on the right track with the various forms and schedules you’ll deal with.
 Additionally, there are modules that cover previous years’ returns, so you can confidently assist clients with past tax issues and clean up their accounts.

-Not only will you learn the basics of how to start your own tax prep business, Ben and his team have packed this course full of other useful material.
+Not only will you learn the basics of how to start your own tax prep business, but Ben and his team have also packed this course full of other useful material.
 You’ll prepare to become a business owner by learning money and leadership skills, networking, getting referrals, and how to build your website.
 There are even pointers on how to consider potential names for your tax preparation business.
-Ben shares his guerilla marketing techniques, and brings in specialists to help you master LinkedIn, your Irresistible Sales Statement, and the ins and outs of making your income tax preparation business its own legal entity (which protects your personal assets).
+Ben shares his guerilla marketing techniques and brings in specialists to help you master LinkedIn, your Irresistible Sales Statement, and the ins and outs of making your income tax preparation business its own legal entity (which protects your personal assets).

 The Five-Star System

 At the top of your TaxBiz student dashboard are five achievement stars.
 These represent specific milestones along your journey.
 Some are requirements for all tax preparers, while others are accomplishments that will propel you on your way.
 Ben Robinson wants students to take action on what they learn, and the Five-Star System encourages this in a tangible way.

 Star 1: PTIN (Personal Tax Identification Number/EFIN (Electronic Filing Identification Number) compliance